STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 AND/OR.

-In addition to the extensions proposed by |cpp11_n4107|_, |hpx| adds functions allowing to compose several futures in a more flexible way.
+In addition to the extensions proposed by |cpp11_n4107|_, |hpx| adds functions allowing users to compose several futures in a more flexible way.

 .. list-table:: Facilities for composing ``hpx::future``\ s